Call now in confidence immediate help & advice 24/7

 What Happens in the 28-Day Rehabilitation Treatment Programme?

-After admission and detox, you’ll receive addiction counselling and therapy, before working on a relapse prevention plan ready for your release.
+After admission and detox at rehab, you’ll receive addiction counselling and therapy, before working on a relapse prevention plan ready for your release.

-A 28-day stay means people start to use the skills they’re building to manage cravings effectively.
+A 28-day stay at rehab means people start to use the skills they’re building to manage cravings effectively.
 On the outside, having coping skills and resources makes managing cravings much easier.

 Some people will enter rehab for an alcohol or drug detox only.
 While this is highly effective for a person who has developed a dependency without an addiction, which is possible but usually rare, it works differently for the person who is addicted.

-An addicted person will reap the physical benefits of becoming sober, but in order to remain sober, they really need a few weeks (at least) of therapy too.
+An addicted person will reap the physical benefits of becoming sober, but in order to remain sober, they really need a few weeks (at least) of therapy too at rehab.

 To find out how long your stay at a drug and alcohol rehab in Birmingham is likely to last, call us today on 0800 088 66 86